|September 15||Deadline to opt out of Cardinal Care for domestic students|

 Office Location: David Packard Electrical Engineering Building, Room 110

-Meet Ali at our EE New Student Resource Fair during Orientation on Friday, September 22 from noon-1:00 PM.
+Meet Pin Pin at our EE New Student Resource Fair during Orientation on Thursday, September 20 from noon-1:00 PM.

 Meet EE's Newest Faculty

-- Favorite thing about Stanford (so far): The green open spaces.
+- Favorite thing about Stanford (so far): Meeting and having conversations with extraordinarily talented people.

 Stanford-Wide Orientation Programs for New Graduate Students